-The most adapted species survive, said Charles Darwin.
-For Bill Coutinho, the same goes for companies that want to survive in the digital world, as long as they abandon the ‘way of doing’ of the last century.
+“The most adaptable of the species survive,” said Charles Darwin.
+For Bill Coutinho, the same goes for companies that want to survive in the digital world, as long as they abandon their last century way of doing things.

 The process of evolving digitally

 It can therefore be concluded that digital transformation is no longer sufficient.
 A company that is satisfied after “transforming” will soon be left behind again.
-It is an infinite and dynamic process, which requires a new way of doing things supported by digital technologies.
+It is an endless and dynamic process, which requires a new way of doing things supported by digital technologies.

 What determines digital evolution?

 It is mainly the ability to create and evolve digital products in much faster cycles than in the past.
 At Cinq, we have a set of methodologies that support us in this objective, and that I intend to detail in an upcoming article.

 The purpose of these methods and practices, which are driven by the concept of Digital Transformation, is mainly to make organizations able to adapt and face the existential risks that come after them – and which will never cease to exist.